In this guide we’ll look at the best wood planers.

 A smoothing plane like Draper’s D206 Hobbyist Plane is the last one you’ll use on a woodworking project.
 Usually designed with a low angle, it works to finish off the job with a silky appearance that surpasses sandpaper.

-How do you use a hand planer?
+How do you use a wood plane?

-How do I adjust a hand plane?
+How do I adjust a wood plane?

-The best hand held planer blade is a sharp one.
+The best hand held wood planer blade is a sharp one.
 It should come sharpened from the factory, but will need honing.
 The best angle for cutting is usually 30°, and can be achieved with a decent set of sharpening stones.
 Start with a coarse grit, and work towards a smoother grit stone until the angle is correct.